 There’s a lot of information out there regarding what’s best for your skin.
 With advice on how often you should exfoliate, what products are or aren’t good for your complexion, and everything else, it can be hard to know what’s really good or bad for your skin.

 That’s why we put this post together.
-Dr. Ryan Burr wants to make sure his patients are informed of some of the most common skin care mistakes he sees on a regular basis.
+Dr. Kraig K. Jenson wants to make sure their patients are informed of some of the most common skin care mistakes they sees on a regular basis.

 Sleeping with makeup on

 This is a basic one, but a mistake that is worth discussing here.
 So many people habitually fall asleep with their makeup on.
 The makeup becomes impacted in your pores, making them appear larger.
 That leads to inflammation.

 Sleeping on cotton